MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/deploy/azure-rm-web-app-deployment.md

 **Azure Pipelines**

-Use this task in a build or release pipeline to deploy to a range of App Services on Azure.
+Use this task to deploy to a range of App Services on Azure.
 The task works on cross-platform agents running Windows, Linux, or Mac and uses several different [underlying deployment technologies](#deploy-methods).